Stuart Pyke: Early career

 He then moved on to become the Cricket Correspondent for Independent Radio News, covering England tours to Australia, New Zealand, South Africa and the West Indies.
 He also covered Rugby League and was the first man to cover a Great Britain Lions Tour for the Independent Radio network in 1988, when Great Britain were in Australia and New Zealand.

-In 1998, Stuart moved into television sport and for five years he covered the North West region for Sky Sports News.
+In 1998, Pyke moved into television sport and for five years he covered the North West region for Sky Sports News.

-Current career
+Later career

 Stuart has commentated on many Rugby League Challenge Cup Finals, Super League Grand Finals and Great Britain test matches during his career.
-Since 2002 he has been heard regularly on Five Live and its digital companion station BBC Five Live Sports Extra covering Rugby League and other sports.
+Since 2002 he has been heard regularly on BBC Radio 5 Live and its digital companion station BBC Radio 5 Sports Extra covering Rugby League and other sports.

-Having always been a huge darts fan he joined the Sky Sports team at the 2003 World Matchplay tournament.
+Pyke joined the Sky Sports team at the 2003 World Matchplay tournament.
 His first match, with Sid Waddell, was between Keith Deller and John Lowe.
 Since then, he has been involved in nearly every major Professional Darts Corporation event live on Sky Sports, ITV4, ESPN, PDC.TV at Championship League Darts, US Open with South African Masters in 2007 and 2008 on Nuts TV and Challenge TV.